 Working whippets are whippets that are used to hunt regularly, so will be more willing to grab your cat if provoked.

-However, it’s a long process and needs to done strategically over a couple of weeks, even months.
+However, it’s a long process and needs to be done strategically over a couple of weeks, even months.

 Cats and dogs aren’t the best of friends in many situations, especially if they’ve never met before.